aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 RAM shares can also be created programmatically, or with infrastructure as code.

+### Choosing Between EKS Pod Identities and IRSA

+At re:inforce 2023, AWS launched EKS Pod Identities as a simpler way of delivering temporary AWS credentials to your pods on EKS.
+Both IRSA and EKS Pod Identities are valid methods for delivering temporary AWS credentials to your EKS pods and will continue to be supported.
+You should consider which method of delivering best meets your needs.

+When working with a EKS cluster and multiple AWS accounts, IRSA can directly assume roles in AWS accounts other than the account the EKS cluster is hosted in directly, while EKS Pod identities require you to configure role chaining.

 ### Accessing AWS API Resources with IAM Roles For Service Accounts

 [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) allows you to deliver temporary AWS credentials to your workloads running on EKS.
 IRSA can be used to get temporary credentials for IAM roles in the workload accounts from the cluster account.
 This allows your workloads running on your EKS clusters in the cluster account to consume AWS API resources, such as S3 buckets hosted in the workload account seemlessly, and use IAM authentication for resources like AWS RDS Databases or AWS EFS FileSystems.